CyrilBP/MNIST_classification/README.md

 # MNIST_classification
-Training and comparing the performance of a MLP and CNN on the MNIST digit datasets via pytorch
+Training and comparing the performance of a MLP and CNN (with and withouton batch normalization) the MNIST digit dataset via pytorch